pcardotatgit/Create_a_Webex_Team_Bot/readme.md

 ## OK YOU ARE GOOD TO GO !!

-From this point you can send messages to this Webex Team room from any script or SecureX HTTP Request activity.
+At this stage you are able to send messages to the Webex Room you just created, from any script or XDR HTTP Request activity.

-For doing this you will have to use to the BOT WEBEX BEARER TOKEN and the Webex Team Room ID.
+For doing this you will have to use to the **BOT WEBEX BEARER TOKEN** and the **Webex Team Room ID**.

-This token will never expire which.
+The **BOT WEBEX BEARER TOKEN** token will never expire which allows us to make XDR use it and then make XDR the Intelligence behind the Webex Room.

-The Webex Team room becomes an excelent Output interface for your workflows.
+The Webex Room becomes a perfect Output interface for XDR workflows.
+Perfect for receiving any workflow logs or debugs.
+Perfect for receiving Alerts from XDR and have Security Opertors seing instantly the alert.

-You can use the **send_test_message.py** script to send messages to the Webex Team Room, with the Bot Webex Token.
+In order to test, You can use the **send_test_message.py** script to send messages to the Webex Team Room, with the Bot Webex Token.

 Open the **init_key_and_bot_id.txt** and add into it the Webex Room ID and the BOT Webex Token.

-Ok, You can use the BOT and the Webex room, as a output interface.
-But for now you Can't use it as an input interface for your Workflows.
+But Better than that above, you can use the Webex Room to send instructions to the Intelligence behind the Room ( aka XDR ), And then use Webex as a GUI for XDR !

-To be able to do so, you must connect some logic to your BOT thanks a Webhook.
+To be able to do so, you must connect some logic to your BOT create a Webex Webhook.

+## You are done if your goal is just to send Alert to the Room ( from XDR  for example ).
+You can stop here

+## Continue if your goal is to learn more, and learn how to interact with your BOT.
+ANd trigger actions within XDR

+# Here Under learn about Webex Bot Logic

 ## Add some logic to your BOT - Create a webhook